ismailsakdo/openweather/README.md

 # Open Weather Map
-How to collect the data from open weather map
+How to collect the data from open weather map.
+[LINK](https://commentpicker.com/export-comments-youtube.php)